ulfschneider/ulf.website/content/posts/2023-01-07-edge-search.md

 }
 ```

 That´s it.
-Now you have a edge function that will fulltext-search the contents of your static website in under 1 millisecond *on the server-side.* Try if it´s working by issuing the following command from within your project folder:
+Now you have a Edge Function that will fulltext-search the contents of your static website in under 1 millisecond *on the server-side.* Try if it´s working by issuing the following command from within your project folder:

 ```shell
 netlify dev
 ```

-Your site will be built and a server starts up that is running your edge function.
-It´s important to know that the static artifacts of your site are built *before* the edge functions are loaded.
-This ensures edge functions loading up have access to the most recent artifacts – in our case the search index.
-Once the startup is completed, visit the address [http://localhost:8888/api/search/?query=edge](http://localhost:8888/api/search/?query=edge) to verify your edge function returns some hits in your local dev environment.
+Your site will be built and a server starts up that is running your Edge Function.
+It´s important to know that the static artifacts of your site are built *before* the Edge Functions are loaded.
+This ensures Edge Functions loading up have access to the most recent artifacts – in our case the search index.
+Once the startup is completed, visit the address [http://localhost:8888/api/search/?query=edge](http://localhost:8888/api/search/?query=edge) to verify your Edge function returns some hits in your local dev environment.
 Adjust the query term to your needs.

 ## How the user will search

-The last step is to connect your edge function with the user interface and to render the search results.
+The last step is to connect your Edge function with the user interface and to render the search results.
 Below is a rough sketch of how you can do it.
 I´m sure you will do a much more elaborate UI than this one.

 ```html
 <form id="searchform">